qazimtahir/store/README.md

-## useState in REACT:

-This is a simple project of REACT -- Mock-Up and Login Page.
+## eCommerce Store:

+This is a simple eCommerce sotre.
+Following tools have been used to develop this project:
+Typescript
+Next.js
+Sanity
+Tailwind CSS

 ## Author:
 Muhammad Tahir Iqbal.